Container-Based Live Fire Training Course - Module B

 What will participants learn?

-On completion of this course, airport firefighters will be able to:
+On completion of this course, training participants will be able to:

 Who should attend?

-This course would be beneficial to firefighters with basic skills who would like to improve their knowledge of firefighting procedures.
+This course is beneficial to firefighters with basic skills who would like to improve their knowledge of firefighting procedures.